-The Create Space Time Cube By Aggregating Points and Create Space Time Cube From Defined Locations tools structure and summarize datasets into a netCDF data format by creating space-time bins that form what can be thought of as a cube.
-Each bin within the cube contains a count of the number of events that occurred at the bin location for the time-step interval specified.
-Additionally, the cube may contain one or more Summary Fields or Variables with statistics for those fields in each bin.
+The Create Space Time Cube By Aggregating Points, Create Space Time Cube From Defined Locations, and Create Space Time Cube From Multidimensional Raster Layer tools structure and summarize datasets into a netCDF data format by creating space-time bins that form a cube-like structure.
+Each bin in the cube contains a value, or count, of the number of events that occurred at the bin location for the time-step interval specified.
+Additionally, the cube may contain one or more summary fields or variables with statistics for the attribute fields specified in each bin.

-The Emerging Hot Spot Analysis tool takes the netCDF cube as input, runs a space-time hot spot analysis, and identifies trends in the aggregated count data, summary fields or variables, such as new, intensifying, diminishing, and sporadic hot and cold spots.
+There are a variety of analysis tools in the Space Time Pattern Mining toolbox that you can run against the cube after it is created.
+The Emerging Hot Spot Analysis tool takes the netCDF cube as input; runs a space-time hot spot analysis (Getis-Ord Gi* statistic); and identifies trends in the aggregated count data, summary fields, or variables, such as new, intensifying, diminishing, and sporadic hot and cold spots.
 The Local Outlier Analysis tool also takes the netCDF cube as input and runs an interpretation of the Local Moran's I statistic to identify statistically significant clusters and outliers in the context of both space and time.
+The Time Series Clustering tool identifies the locations in the space-time cube that are most similar and partitions them into distinct clusters in which members of each cluster have similar time series characteristics.
+There are a variety of forecast methods in the Time Series Forecasting toolset that allow you to forecast and estimate future values and identify temporal outliers as well as a tool to help you evaluate and compare the different forecast models created.
 The netCDF cube is updated with the results of these analyses in the form of several new variables.
-These tools are available in the Space Time Pattern Mining toolbox.

-The data stored in the space-time netCDF cube can be visualized in either two or three dimensions using the visualization tools located in the Utilities toolset.
+The data and variables stored in the space-time netCDF cube can be visualized in either two or three dimensions using the Visualize Space Time Cube in 2D or Visualize Space Time Cube in 3D tools located in the Utilities toolset.
 The space-time cube can be visualized and explored in three dimensions in a 3D scene.
 Visualization of the cube is useful for several reasons:

 - It can help you understand the structure of the space-time cube and how the process of aggregation into the cube works.

-- It can also offer insights into the results of Emerging Hot Spot Analysis and Local Outlier Analysis, providing evidence that can help you understand the result categories themselves.
+- It can also offer insights into the results of Emerging Hot Spot Analysis, Local Outlier Analysis, and the other Space Time Pattern Mining analysis tools, providing evidence that can help you understand the results.

-- Additionally, visualizing Summary Fields and Variables can help you understand how confident you can be in subsequent analyses by displaying the spatial pattern of empty bins that had to be estimated.
+- Additionally, visualizing the value of the summary fields, variables, or other display themes can help you understand how confident you can be in subsequent analyses by displaying the spatial pattern of empty bins that had to be estimated or temporal outliers in your analysis.

 - Open ArcGIS Pro.

 - Open a scene.
-To open a scene so the results of the tool can be rendered in 3D, go to the Insert tab, click New Map, and choose a new scene.
+To open a scene so the results of the tool can be rendered in 3D, click the Insert tab, click New Map, and choose a new global or local scene.

 - Set the elevation surface to zero.
-Because time is used as the vertical axis in visualizing the space-time cube, it is important for accurate interpretation that all locations on the ground are at the same elevation.
-This way, all time-step intervals start at the same base.
-To do this, the default elevation services need to be shut off.
-To turn off elevation services, right-click the new Scene in the Contents pane and click Properties.
-Browse to the Elevation Surface tab, expand Ground, and remove the elevation services that are being used by default.
+Because time is used as the vertical axis in visualizing the space-time cube, it is important for accurate interpretation that all locations on the ground be at the same elevation so all time-step intervals start at the same base.
+To do this, turn off the default elevation surfaces by clicking off any Ground layers that appear in the Elevation Surfaces group in the Contents pane.

-Note:The next time a New Scene is added, the default surfaces will populate again.
+Note:The next time a new scene is added, the default surfaces populate again.

 - Open the Visualize Space Time Cube in 3D tool.

-- Choose a Cube Variable to explore.
-After Create Space Time Cube By Aggregating Points or Create Space Time Cube From Defined Locations has been run, variables stored in the cube will include Count as well as any Summary Fields or Variables that you chose to aggregate when creating the cube.
+- Choose a cube variable to explore.
+After Create Space Time Cube By Aggregating Points, Create Space Time Cube From Defined Locations, or Create Space Time Cube From Multidimensional Raster Layer is run, variables stored in the cube include count as well as any summary fields or variables that you chose to aggregate when creating the cube.

-- Choose a Display Theme for the Cube Variable chosen.
-The Value option allows you to see the raw numbers associated with aggregation.
-You also have the option of visualizing Hot and cold spot results if you have run Emerging Hot Spot Analysis and Cluster and outlier results if you have run Local Outlier Analysis on that particular variable.
-Summary variables also give you the option to display the Estimated bins so you can see exactly which bins were filled in based on your decisions when you created the cube.
+- Choose a Display Theme option for the selected cube variable.
+The Value option allows you to see the raw numbers associated with aggregation or creation of the cube.
+You also have many other options depending on the analysis tools you have run on the space-time cube.
+For instance, the option to visualize Hot and cold spot results is available if you have run Emerging Hot Spot Analysis, and the option to visualize Cluster and outlier results is available if you have run Local Outlier Analysis on that particular variable.
+Summary variables also give you the option to display the estimated bins, so you can see exactly which bins were filled in based on your decisions when you created the cube.

-If the data is not drawing, you may need to clear the Visibility Range limits, which you can do by selecting the new layer in the Contents pane, choosing the Appearance tab, and clicking the Clear Limits button.
+If the data is not drawing, you may need to clear the Visibility Range limits, which you can do by selecting the new layer in the Contents pane, clicking the Feature Layer tab, and clicking the Clear Limits button.

-- See Navigation in ArcGIS Pro to learn more about navigating and exploring your 3D scene.
+- See Navigation to learn more about navigating and exploring your 3D scene in ArcGIS Pro.

 - See Visualize temporal data using the time slider to learn more about enabling time on your 3D space-time cube and exploring the temporal aspects of your data.